Scott Ullger

-Scott Matthew Ullger (born June 10, 1955) is an American former Major League Baseball player and coach.
+Scott Matthew Ullger (/ˈʌldʒər/ UL-jər; born June 10, 1955) is an American former Major League Baseball player and coach.
 He spent 20 seasons (1995–2014) as a coach for the Minnesota Twins of Major League Baseball, serving in four different roles: as third base and first base coach, bench coach and hitting instructor.
 Ullger was frequently referred to as "Scotty" by Twins faithfuls and by broadcasters Bert Blyleven and Dick Bremer.